LackOfWitness/west-us-credit-card-fraud/Credit_Card_Fraud_Analysis-Team3-/Analysis_README.md

 - **Assigned to Person D:**
   - Identify which merchants and categories have the highest rates of fraud by calculating fraud incidence for each.

-### Task 5: Analyze Relationship Between Transaction Amount and Fraud Likelihood (Sergeu)
+### Task 5: Analyze Relationship Between Transaction Amount and Fraud Likelihood (Sergei)

 - **Assigned to Person E:**
   - Analyze the distribution of transaction amounts for fraudulent versus non-fraudulent transactions.